pumpitupdev/pumpos/README.md

 ```bash
 ./pumpos.sh deploy-dir pumpos /mnt/pumpos/pumpos ./dist/base/pumpos
 ```
+If you get an error that `boot.sh` is missing, double check that your disk is mounted (`mount` and check if `/dev/sdX` is available at the correct directory location, e.g. `/mnt/pumpos`).
+If that's fine or you deploy to a local folder for a dev setup or testing, manually create an empty `boot.sh`, `touch /mnt/pumpos/boot.sh`, and re-run the above command.
 1. Deploy the piu base directory structure by running the `deploy-dir` command:
 ```bash
 ./pumpos.sh deploy-dir pumpos-piu /mnt/pumpos/pumpos ./dist/piu/base/pumpos